VNF1981/Bayesian-Hierarchical-Gompertz-Hazard-Model-for-Analyzing-Cross-Species-Cancer-Data/2- Joint Bayesian hierarchical Gompertz Model/README.md

 ## Species-level hierarchical model

-### *** The model estimates both species-specific Gompertz parameters jointly.
-I designed the model so that `α_mid,i` is always positive because it represents a malignancy hazard rate at species-specific mid lifespan, and hazard rates cannot be negative.
+The model estimates both species-specific Gompertz parameters jointly.
+I designed the model so that `α_mid,i` is always positive because it represents a malignancy hazard rate at age zero (here is mid lifespan instead), and hazard rates cannot be negative.
 In contrast, `β_i` was allowed to take negative, zero, or positive values because it represents how malignancy hazard changes with age.
 A positive `β_i` indicates increasing hazard with age, a value near zero indicates approximately constant hazard with age, and a negative `β_i` indicates decreasing hazard with age. ***

 For malignancy hazard at mid lifespan: